 5) The Phase A amp meter will show a negative value.
-Turn the Set Value knob on the ventilator right or left until the amp meter reads -600ma, or as close as possible.
+Turn the Set Value knob on the ventilator right or left until the amp meter reads -600ma, or as close as possible, and press Select.

 ΦB:+600ma: xxx is displayed where the xxx is a numeric value.